numaproj/numaflow/docs/user-guide/reference/gpu.md

 To learn more about GPUs, see [Wikipedia: Graphics Processing Unit](https://en.wikipedia.org/wiki/Graphics_processing_unit).

-GPU resources can be configured on a Pipeline Vertex or a MonoVertex.

 ## Prerequisites

 Your cluster must support GPU scheduling and have the appropriate device plugin installed.